umrlastig/tracklib/doc/source/index.rst

 Welcome to TrackLib’s documentation!
 =======================================

-*tracklib library provide a variety of tools, operators and functions to manipulate GPS tracks.*
+*tracklib library provide a variety of tools, operators and functions to manipulate GPS trajectories.*

 :Source Code: https://github.com/umrlastig/tracklib